miklevin/MikeLev.in/_posts/2025-04-07-static-site-generator-ai-content-strategy.md

 This wouldn't have been apparent from a traditional SEO analysis looking only at current content and competitors.
 It required understanding the site's content evolution over years — something LLMs excel at when given the right context.

+### 2. Striking Distance Analysis with GSC Data

+After noticing a traffic plateau in my blog analytics, I decided to go beyond basic keyword research.
+I exported my Google Search Console data using a custom Python script (`gsc_page_query.ipynb`) and fed it alongside my blog content into Claude.

+I asked: "Based on my content and GSC data, identify keywords where I'm ranking positions 5-20 that align with my core topics, and recommend content updates to improve these positions."

+The LLM analyzed both my content evolution and ranking data, revealing something I hadn't spotted: I had several articles ranking just outside the first page for high-intent keywords related to Python automation, but these posts lacked specific code examples that searchers were looking for.

+What made this analysis powerful wasn't just identifying "striking distance" keywords (positions 5-20), but understanding the relationship between my existing content and what users wanted.
+The LLM could pinpoint exactly which posts should be updated and how, rather than suggesting I create new content from scratch.

+This approach would have been nearly impossible with traditional SEO tools alone.
+It required synthesizing my actual content, ranking data, and user intent - something LLMs excel at when given both the content and structured data for context.

 ### 3. Intelligent Internal Linking

 Internal linking is one of the most powerful and underutilized SEO techniques.
 But doing it manually is tedious, and automated solutions often create forced, unnatural connections.